MelodyHack/A-to-Z-WebDev-Tools/README.md

 This is a guide to help any new web developers with their learning process.

 ## First Things First!
-The Web Dev world can we a little overwhelming.. with all these new technologies, frameworks & libraries coming out every day!
+The Web Dev world can we a _little_ *overwhelming*.. with all these new technologies, frameworks & libraries coming out every day!